fusioncharts/dev_centre_docs/common-use-cases/view-data-of-existing-chart-on-page.md

 layout: page
 ---

-## Here we created a simple column 2D chart and used the data from this chart to build an HTML table

 This guide will show you how you can get tabular data from a chart and display it as a table alongside it.
 Shown below is a chart that displays its data in a tabular format.

 {% embed_chart view-data-of-existing-chart-on-page-example-1.js %}